-SA: Adjudicator's Time and Determination
+WA: Adjudicator's Determination

-The adjudicator must decide an adjudication application within:
+The adjudicator must determine an adjudication application:

 An adjudicator cannot make a determination earlier than the date of expiration of the period allowed for the respondent to submit an adjudication response.